 2.6 Accounts :

-We can use this feature to create new users or modify/view the existing users’ accounts on the system.
-Also, we have a section to add the SSH keys for users to access the remote system with the combination of key pairs.
+We can use this feature to create new users or modify/view the existing users' accounts on the system.
+We also have a section to add SSH keys for users to access the remote system with a combination of key pairs.

 2.7 Services :

 On this screen, we can view all the running system-related services on the server.
-And also we can manage those services like start/stop and add/remove.
+We can also manage those services like start/stop and add/remove.